-The Company evaluates the collectibility of accounts receivable and records an allowance for doubtful accounts based on estimates of actual write-offs and the accounts receivable aging over a period of up to 12 months.
+The Company evaluates the collectibility of accounts receivable and records an allowance for doubtful accounts based on estimates of actual write-offs and the accounts receivable aging.
 The allowance is reviewed for adequacy and adjusted, as necessary, on a quarterly basis.
 The Company also provides for estimated uncollectible late fees charged based on historical write-offs.
 The Company's financial results can be significantly impacted by changes in bad debt write-off experience and the aging of the accounts receivable portfolio.